Research in the Department of Politics, Media and Philosophy

 Our research is grouped into five key areas:

-Our researchers explore all facets of Australian politics including the changing nature of electoral and party politics, the impact of mis- and disinformation on political campaigning and the media, the role of women in local government, Australia’s relations with its Asian and Pacific neighbours, Indigenous language politics and the role of Indigenous Australians in the military.
+Our researchers explore several facets of Australian politics including the changing nature of electoral and party politics, constitutional conventions, political campaigns, political communication and the media, the experiences of migrants and Australia’s relations with its Asian and Pacific neighbours.

 Key research questions include:

-Our researchers are experts on the politics of China, Indonesia, Afghanistan, the broader Asia-Pacific region and Russia.
-They examine the contours of democratic decline and growing authoritarianism in our region, processes of identity formation among ethnic minorities, issues of maritime and regional security, as well as the implications of geopolitical trends for Australia’s place in the region.
+Our researchers are experts on the politics of Indonesia, Thailand, India, the broader Asia-Pacific region and Russia.
+They examine the contours of democratic decline and growing authoritarianism in our region, issues of maritime and regional security, as well as the implications of geopolitical trends for Australia’s place in the region.

 Key research questions include: